 JK (India) v SSHD EWCA Civ 1080, false documents used by a student seeking an extension of leave.

-EK (Article 4 ECHR: Anti-Trafficking Convention) Tanzania UKUT 00313 (IAC), Alexis was led by Kathryn Cronin on a test case involving article 4 ECHR in a trafficking and asylum claim.
+EK (Article 4 ECHR: Anti-Trafficking Convention) Tanzania UKUT 00313 (IAC), test case involving article 4 ECHR in a trafficking and asylum claim.

-MD (Afghanistan) v SSHD EWCA Civ 194, Alexis, led by Hugh Southey QC, assisted the Court of Appeal to give procedural guidance for those seeking urgent interim relief from the Court of Appeal.
+MD (Afghanistan) v SSHD EWCA Civ 194, guidance given for those seeking urgent interim relief from the Court of Appeal.

 R (M) v SSHD EWHC 1112 (Admin), successful 18 month unlawful detention judicial review claim in the Administrative Court following which substantial damages were secured for the claimant.

-Ahmed Mahad & Others v Entry Clearance Officer UKSC 16, 1 WLR 48, Alexis, led by Manjit Gill QC, succeeded in the Supreme Court in a case concerning third party support and the interpretation of immigration rules generally.
+Ahmed Mahad & Others v Entry Clearance Officer UKSC 16, 1 WLR 48, Supreme Court case concerning third party support and the interpretation of immigration rules generally.